 The bill S. 109 aims to amend the South Carolina Code of Laws to establish stricter requirements for voting in partisan primary elections and partisan advisory referendums.
-It introduces a new section, 7-5-115, which stipulates that only individuals registered as members of a certified political party may vote in that party's primary elections, unless the party has opted to allow independent voters to participate.
-Additionally, the bill amends existing sections to require voters to declare their political party affiliation when registering and to provide a procedure for changing party affiliation.
-The State Election Commission is tasked with maintaining a list of voters by party affiliation and assisting local boards in capturing this data.
+It introduces a new section, 7-5-115, which stipulates that only electors registered as members of a certified political party may vote in that party's primary elections or referendums, unless the party has opted to allow independent voters to participate.
+Additionally, the bill amends existing sections to require voters to declare their political party affiliation when registering and to provide a procedure for changing party affiliation after a selection has been made.
+The State Election Commission is tasked with maintaining a list of registered voters by party affiliation and assisting county boards in this process.

 Latest Version: 7-5-115, 7-5-110, 7-5-170, 7-9-20